seattlerb/image_science/README.txt

 * Download and install FreeImage.
 See notes at url above.
 * sudo gem install -y image_science
+* see http://seattlerb.rubyforge.org/ImageScience.html for more info.

 == LICENSE:

 (The MIT License)

-Copyright (c) 2006 Ryan Davis, Seattle.rb
+Copyright (c) 2006-2007 Ryan Davis, Seattle.rb

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the